suhacker1/website_v2/index.md

 In addition, I’m pursuing a BS in Computer Science (Threads in [People]() and [Intelligence]()) at [Georgia Tech](), conducting research under [Prof. Wenke Lee](), and building robots as an electrical and software engineer on the [RoboJackets RoboNav Team]().

-I’m keenly interested in privacy and civil liberties issues, human-computer interaction, cultural studies, cyberpunk and postmodern media, world cuisines, writing, and martial arts.
+I’m greatly interested in privacy and civil liberties issues, human-computer interaction, cultural studies, cyberpunk and postmodern media, world cuisines, writing, and martial arts.

 Feel free to contact me through [Twitter](https://twitter.com/suhackerr) or at *suhashussain1 'at' gmail 'dot' com*.
 Check out my [resume]() and [Google Scholar profile]() for more information.